cloudurable/kafka-training/java/lab6.2/README.md

 * latest: automatically reset the offset to the latest offset
 * earliest: automatically reset the offset to the earliest offset
-* none: throw exception to the consumer if no previous offset is found for the consumer's group anything else: throw exception to the consumer.
+* none: throw an exception to the consumer if no previous offset is found for the consumer's group anything else: throw exception to the consumer.

 ____